philipp-baumann/swiss-mid-ir-ssl_spectra_version1/README.md

 Philipp Baumann ( <philipp.baumann@bfh.ch> |
 <baumann-philipp@protonmail.com>).
-The research data aquisition and
-modeling was done at ETH Zürich.
-The data and hands-on were compiled at the Kompetenzzentrum Boden.
-Last update: 2022-07-11
+Last update: 2022-07-12

 # Overview

 This repo shares the raw (binary), parsed and processed spectra used to develop the general models of the Swiss mid-infrared (mid-IR) soil spectral library (SSL) in version 1.
+The spectral measurements and modeling were done at the [Sustainable Agroecosystems Group](https://sae.ethz.ch/) at ETH Zürich.
+The data and hands-on were compiled at the [Swiss Competence Center for Soils (KOBO)](https://ccsols.ch/).
 This version comes along with this open-access publication:

 Baumann, P., Helfenstein, A., Gubler, A., Keller, A., Meuli, R. G.,